sEbi3/UnitedCallouts/README.md

     <img src="Logos/UnitedCalloutsLogo.png" alt="Logo" width="128" height="128">
   </a>
 <h3 align="center">UnitedCallouts (Build 1.5.8.1)</h3>
-  <p align="center">UnitedCallouts is a plugin for <a href="https://www.lcpdfr.com/lspdfr/index/"><strong>LSPDFR</strong></a>, a popular Grand Theft Auto V modification, with more than <strong>1.5 million downloads</strong> and adds over 20 new varied and realistic callouts with different locations, endings and possibilities.
+  <p align="center">UnitedCallouts is a plugin for <a href="https://www.lcpdfr.com/lspdfr/index/"><strong>LSPDFR</strong></a>, a popular Grand Theft Auto V modification, with more than <strong>1.5 million downloads</strong> and adds over 20 new varied and realistic callouts with different scenarios, locations, and possible outcomes to expand the base LSPDFR experience.
     <br/>
     <h3 align="center">
   <b><a href="https://www.lcpdfr.com/downloads/gta5mods/scripts/20730-unitedcallouts-robbery-drugs-burglary-more/">Download</a></b> ・